Average-Distortion Sketching: Application to Nearest Neighbor Search in

-\ignore{We prove the following theorem, which improves on the approximation from $O(p)$, to $c_0 (c+1)$ for any $c \geq 1$, and $c_0$ being a fixed universal constant. \begin{theorem} For any $p \in [1, \infty)$ and $c \geq 1$ and any $r, \eps > 0$, there is a data structure for $(c,r)$-approximate near neighbor over $\ell_p$ with the following guarantees: \begin{itemize} \item \emph{\textbf{Query Time}}: The time to execute a single query is $O(n^{\eps} \log n) \cdot \left(d + \poly(cp \cdot 2^{p/c}) \right)$. \item \emph{\textbf{Space and Preprocessing Time}}: The data structure preprocesses a dataset in $d\cdot n^{\poly(cp \cdot 2^{p/c}) \cdot \log(1/\eps)}$ time and build a data structure of that much space. \end{itemize} \end{theorem}} The data structure we construct will be a direct (recursive) application of the single-scale average-distortion sketch as a type of locality-sensitive hash function (our reduction will very much follow~\cite{JWZ24}, for data-dependent locality-sensitive hashing).
-In particular, we present a ``core'' data structure which will recursively apply the single-scale average-distortion sketch $O(\log n)$ times, and generate a rooted tree of depth $O(\log n)$ and arity $2^{s}$, where $s$ is the sketch size.
+\ignore{We prove the following theorem, which improves on the approximation from $O(p)$, to $c_0 (c+1)$ for any $c \geq 1$, and $c_0$ being a fixed universal constant. \begin{theorem} For any $p \in [1, \infty)$ and $c \geq 1$ and any $r, \eps > 0$, there is a data structure for $(c,r)$-approximate near neighbor over $\ell_p$ with the following guarantees: \begin{itemize} \item \emph{\textbf{Query Time}}: The time to execute a single query is $O(n^{\eps} \log n) \cdot \left(d + \poly(cp \cdot 2^{p/c}) \right)$. \item \emph{\textbf{Space and Preprocessing Time}}: The data structure preprocesses a dataset in $d\cdot n^{\poly(cp \cdot 2^{p/c}) \cdot \log(1/\eps)}$ time and build a data structure of that much space. \end{itemize} \end{theorem}} The data structure we construct will be a direct (recursive) application of the single-scale average-distortion sketch of Corollary \ref{corr:one-way} as a type of locality-sensitive hash function (our reduction will very much follow~\cite{JWZ24}, for data-dependent locality-sensitive hashing).
+In particular, we present a ``core'' data structure which will recursively apply the sketch $O(\log n)$ times, and generate a rooted tree of depth $O(\log n)$ and arity $2^{s}$, where $s$ is the sketch size.
 The query then follows a single root-to-leaf path, and succeeds at finding an approximate near neighbor with probability at least $n^{-\eps}$.
 The ``core'' data structure is then repeated $O(n^{\eps})$ times to boost the success probability.
+Since the preprocessing step has access to the entire dataset, we are able to use the (exponentially smaller) ``one-way'' sketches of Corollary \ref{corr:one-way} rather than the full single-scale sketch of Lemma \ref{lem:boost-prob-of-non-expansion}.